 Building Your First Plane

 When you start to assemble your first model bring it down to the field frequently so that an experienced builder can check it over.
 Some errors are very hard to correct once the model is finished.
-Before it’s first flight, one of the clubs instructors will complete a new model checklist with you to make sure there won’t be any nasty surprises once the model is airborne.

-- A High-Wing trainer aircraft of around 60 inch wingspan
+- A High-Wing trainer aircraft

 - 4 Channel radio system on the 2.4Ghz band

-- Battery & Clip to heat the glow plug*
+- Battery & Clip to heat the glow plug (if using a glow engine)

 The average cost for a new setup is around $750.
 If you are considering buying second hand gear please talk to us first to make sure you aren’t wasting your money.